Researchers develop cutting edge study programmes2017-01-17

 The KK Foundation has granted Karlstad University 6 million SEK for the period 2017-2019 to develop and carry out net-based cutting edge Master–level courses, developed in close cooperation with leading companies in different branches, for example, Valmet, BillerudKorsnäs, MacForum and Idea2Innovation Sweden.
 The courses are to be designed by researchers in the university’s strongest research environments Center of Service Research (CTF), Computer Science (CS), and Characterization and Modeling of Materials (CMM).
 Some examples of courses offered in 2018 are idea management, strength of materials and manufacturing technology, and personal integrity and computer network security.

 “Karlstad University’s strategy is to strengthen the links between research and education and develop learning through IT tools.
 The students can choose to take the courses in the form of open online courses, so called massive open online courses, or as credit-awarding university courses.
 The courses will be marketed in various international databases, which means that Karlstad University will be more visible internationally.
-Our primary target group is employees and therefore we develop the courses in close cooperation with different companies,” says the project leader, Jörg Pareigis, senior lecturer at Karlstad Business School and researcher at CTF.
+Our primary target group is employees and therefore we develop the courses in close cooperation with different companies,” says the project leader, Jörg Pareigis, senior lecturer at Karlstad Business School and a CTF member.

 The courses will combine technology and pedagogy in ways that support learning and enhance the quality of the courses.
 They can, for instance, include short video films, social media for group discussions or on-line meetings.